bsc-quantic/Extrae.jl/README.md

 ## Usage

 First, you need to set the Extrae configuration using environment variables or XML configuration.
-An example configuration file can be found in `scripts/extrae.xml`.
+An example configuration file can be found in `scripts/extrae.xml` and in [section _9.
+An example of Extrae XML configuration file_](https://tools.bsc.es/doc/html/extrae/wholeXML.html) of the documentation.

+More information about the configuration options can be found in [section _4.
+"Extrae XML configuration file"_](https://tools.bsc.es/doc/html/extrae/xml.html) and in [section _10.
+"Environment variables"_](https://tools.bsc.es/doc/html/extrae/envvars.html) of the documentation.

 ### Event emision